xcq1/sedimenter/README.md

  and then do a request with your preferred client-server communication framework.

 Start up the service and if you want logging capability, forward the JSON output to your favorite backend log collection framework.
-If your source maps are very large or your network is slow, you can extends the timeout by setting the `SEDIMENTER_TIMEOUT` env (in ms, default is 10 000).
+If your source maps are very large or your network is slow, you can extends the timeout (for both requests) by setting the `SEDIMENTER_TIMEOUT` env (in ms, default is 40 000).

 ### REST